2006 Commonwealth Games closing ceremony: An Ordinary Sunday in Melbourne

 The Bodyrockers performed their hit I Like the Way (You Move) while the "multis" and "sweetheart girls" performed separate dances.
 Towards the end of the song, the multis moved from the front of the stage to the middle, flipping their boards over and revealing a giant moving version of Federation Square, also using the boards to create an audience wave (Mexican wave).
 They finished up, holding poses, as fireworks were set off around the MCG.
 Fireworks were alluded to during the ceremony, with small explosions taking place throughout the event.

 The volunteers were then welcomed and thanked, with 14,000 being invited to the closing ceremony, while a poem was read out listing a few more of Melbourne's icons, such as the Esplanade Hotel, Graham Kennedy and Shane Warne.
 The volunteers were honoured as being an integral part of the games success.

-Confetti snow rained down on the stage, representing the fickle nature of Melbourne's weather, as Sarah Blasko performed a Neil Finn and Crowded House hit, Don't Dream It's Over.
+Confetti snow rained down on the stage, representing the fickle nature of Melbourne's weather, as Sarah Blasko performed a Neil Finn and Crowded House hit, "Don't Dream It's Over".
 Paul Kelly and the Stormwater Boys played "Rally around the Drum", before flag bearers for each country raised flags, in the same order of continental region that they had done in the opening ceremony, starting with England and finishing with Australia.
 An illuminated globe suspended in the centre was lowered with Australia, upside down, highlighted in red, and on top of the world.
 Melbourne City Council's Mayor, Lord Mayor John So was included in the proceedings, to rapturous applause of the crowd, who continued to cheer as his name was read out throughout the ceremony.

 The Commonwealth Games Ceremonial Flag was lowered by workers representing the Emergency Services of Victoria to the backing of a Wurundjeri Indigenous traditional song performed by the Gondwana Voices, a national youth choir.

-Welcoming Delhi 2010
+Handover Delhi 2010

 The ceremony took a distinct change, in acknowledgment of the 2010 Commonwealth Games which will be held in Delhi.
 A short promotional video was displayed extolling the virtues of India.
 The stage was filled with the sights and sounds of the Bollywood film culture, with colour and dance predominant features.
-Several colourful performances were displayed, such as the lively bhangra by Rani Mukherjee and Saif Ali Khan as well as a dance by Aishwarya Rai, who is a Bollywood and Hollywood actress, a supermodel and Miss World 1994.
+Several colourful performances were displayed, such as the lively bhangra by Rani Mukherjee and Saif Ali Khan as well as a dance by Aishwarya Rai Miss World 1994.

-The 2010 Delhi Games mascot, Shera the Friendly Tiger paraded around the stage waving at the crowd, accompanied by the Miss Universe 2000, Lara Dutta and the Miss World 2000, Priyanka Chopra.
-Then the theme song was performed on stage.
+The 2010 Delhi Games mascot, Shera the Friendly Tiger was presented to public and paraded around the stage waving at the crowd, accompanied by the Miss Universe 2000, Lara Dutta and the Miss World 2000, Priyanka Chopra.
+Then the bidding theme song was performed on stage.
 The song was sung by popular Indian singers Sonu Nigam, Shreya Ghoshal, Sunidhi Chauhan and Shiamak Davar.
 The latter is also a famous dance choreographer in India.
-The song, called "Delhi Chalein" invites everyone to the next Commonwealth Games in Delhi.
+The song, called "Delhi Chalein" and invited everyone to the next Commonwealth Games in Delhi.